imperialwicket/imperialwicket.com/content/post/a-truth-framework-for-engineering-1-on-1-meetings.md

 1. What do you think of your trajectory?
 Can this position/direction continue to keep you interested and engaged?
 1. Is there a different job you'd rather be doing?
 Why/why not?
 1. What was the best project you touched in the past several weeks?
 Why?
-1. What was the worts project you touched in the past several weeks?
+1. What was the worst project you touched in the past several weeks?
 Why?
 1. What can I do to make your day-to-day easier?
 1. What am I doing that makes your day-to-day harder?
 1. How is the team lifting you up lately?
 How do we continue it?